quantumopticslkb-user/LKB_mkdocs/docs/admin/orders.md

 !!! info
     This tutorial aims at explaining how to handle administrative tasks upon your arrival.
 All these informations are available with more details in the [LKB Intranet](https://intranet.lkb.upmc.fr/).

+!!! info
+    For questions or infos on the orders, go check [the Mattermost channel](https://mattermost.lkb.upmc.fr/eq15b/channels/orders).

 ##  Orders